 In many financial journeys, the real barrier isn't a lack of information - it's the lack of effective support that helps customers turn that information into action.

-Jenny leads work that connects behavioural insight, smart technology, and service design to help people make confident decisions about pensions, protection, and long-term savings.
+Jenny Hazan, Director of Customer Strategy & Engagement at Legal & General, explains how behavioural insight, smart technology, and service design can help people make confident decisions about pensions, protection, and long-term savings.

 In this episode, we explore what it takes to communicate complex products in ways customers can genuinely understand and act on.